spinframework/spin-docs/content/blog/component-composition-spin-4-0.md

 ---

 Thanks to the WebAssembly Component Model we can stitch together multiple WebAssembly Components.
-Reusing Wasm Components boost developer velocity dramatically while language barriers vanish.
+Reusing Wasm Components boosts developer velocity dramatically while language barriers vanish.
 In this hands-on article, I'll explain how you can compose Wasm Components using Spin 4.0.

 ## What You Need To Follow Along